dflock/duncanlock.net/content/posts/tech/how-to-use-stackoverflow-properly.rst

 - It makes the answers hard to find for other people & adds to the noise on the site.
 - It means that an answer can never be accepted, so other people won't be able to tell if the question has an answer - and the question will appear in the Unanswered lists forever.
 - You get no credit for answers supplied in the comments
-- Formatting and space is very limited.
+- Formatting and space is intentionally very limited in comments.

 If people are stupid enough to do this, then they deserve to be punished (a little tiny bit).
-Copy their answer out of the comment into a real answer.
+Copy their answer out of the comment into a real Answer.
 Expand on it in the extra space you now have, improve the formatting, add example code, etc... - and wait for the reputation points to roll in.

 Answer questions from experienced users
 -------------------------------------------